Your website is the core of your personal brand.

 What’s unusual about the site is the absence of contact details – not even an email address.
 Since Cal has never had a social media account, the website exists purely for writing purposes.

-The sparse design also makes the website look professional and easy to navigate.
+The sparse design makes this website example look professional and easy to navigate.

-When choosing which elements to include, make sure you don’t go overboard.
-You run the risk of harming your site’s readability.
+So, when choosing which elements to include, make sure you don’t go overboard.
+Or, you’ll be running the risk of harming your site’s readability.

-There are plenty of reasons why many consider Geraldine DeRuiter’s brainchild to be one of the best travel and lifestyle blogs.
+There are plenty of reasons why many consider Geraldine DeRuiter’s brainchild to be a great example of travel and lifestyle blogs.

 It has a unique yet consistent design and appealing graphics.
 The doodle art style makes it feel like you’re reading through DeRuiter’s diary.

-With a friendly tone of voice, the site invites you to relive DeRuiter’s life stories — a great way to build relationships and trust with visitors.
+With a friendly tone of voice, the site invites you to relive DeRuiter’s life stories – the right tone will make it easy to build relationships and build trust with your visitors.

 If you want to publish a blog, The Everywhereist provides pointers to help you develop a successful one.